amalhanaja/amalhanaja/README.md

 ## I'm an Android Developer!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Jetpack Compose, Kotlin MultiPlatform
+- 🥅 2021 Goals: Jetpack Compose, Kotlin MultiPlatform, One Commit One Day
 - ⚡ Fun fact: I love to play guitar / games

 ### Connect with me: